UMCarpentries/intro-curriculum-r/paper/paper.md

 teams to work on individual lessons before coming back together to review our progress.
-We hosted the curriculum in a public GitHub repository (https://github.com/UMSWC/curriculum TODO: change link) to facilitate collaborative work and peer review using issues, branches, and pull requests.
+We hosted the curriculum in a public GitHub repository (https://github.com/UMSWC/curriculum TODO: change link after we re-brand) to facilitate collaborative work and peer review using issues, branches, and pull requests.
 Under this model, a team member creates or edits content in a new branch to resolve an issue, then creates a pull request and asks for review from another team member, who finally merges the changes into the default branch.
-GitHub pages automatically uses the default branch to build a website which hosts the polished curriculum (https://umswc.github.io/curriculum/).
+GitHub pages automatically uses the default branch to build a website which hosts the polished curriculum (https://umswc.github.io/curriculum/ TODO: change link after we re-brand).
 This model ensures that at least two pairs of eyes view the changes before they can be included the curriculum, which reduces mistakes and contributes to better quality content.